ross39/ChessDB/README.md

 - [ ] Save the pgn to a .pgn
 - [ ] Search the pgn file for games
 - [ ] Analyse with Stockfish

+# Licence
+TL;DR This is a GNU GENERAL PUBLIC LICENSE